rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 ## Configure snmpd

 _SNMP_ stands for "Simple Network Management Protocol" and is used in many monitoring programs for pulling data.
 In version 2, which we are using here, it involves a "community string" which is specific for your environment.
-You'll need to assign this "communty string" to your network devices that you want to monitor so that _snmpd_ (the "d" here stands for the daemon) will be able to find it.
+You'll need to assign this "community string" to your network devices that you want to monitor so that _snmpd_ (the "d" here stands for the daemon) will be able to find it.
 If your network has been in place for some time, you may already have a "community string" that you are using.

 First, copy the snmp.conf file from LibreNMS: